-Overall Rating Year 1 Year 2 Year 3 Year 4 Year 5 2015-16 2016-17 2017-18 2018-19 2019-20 Approaching Standard Meets Standard Meets Standard

-Is the organization in sound fiscal health?
-Does Not Meet Standard The school presents concerns in a majority of the sub-indicators with no evidence of a credible plan to address the issues.
-Performance Approaching Standard The school presents concerns in a minimal number of the sub- indicators and may or may not have a credible plan to address the issues.
-Targets Meets Standard The school complies with and presents no concerns in the sub- indicators below.
+Overall Rating Year 1 Year 2 Year 3 Year 4 Year 5 2015-16 2016-17 2017-18 2018-19 2019-20 Approaching Standard Approaching Standard Approaching Standard Is the organization in sound fiscal health?
+Performance Targets Does Not Meet Standard The school presents concerns in a majority of the sub-indicators with no evidence of a credible plan to address the issues.
+Approaching Standard The school presents concerns in a minimal number of the sub- indicators and may or may not have a credible plan to address the issues.
+Meets Standard The school complies with and presents no concerns in the sub- indicators below.
 Exceeds Standard The school consistently and effectively complies with and presents no concerns in the sub-indicators below.

-Sub-Indicators Rating

-Sub-Indicator Academic Leader Review MS
+Sub-Indicators Rating Sub-Indicator Ratings Academic Leader Review DNMS Governance MS Charter Accountability Reporting Requirements AS

-Ratings Governance MS

-Charter Accountability Reporting Requirements MS

-Academic Leader Review: CASB-MS is a part of the Career Academy South Bend Network (CASB-Network), which oversees three schools in South Bend.
+Academic Leader Review: SASB is a part of the Career Academy South Bend Network (CASB-Network), which oversees three schools in South Bend.
 During the 2017-18 school year, the network delegated daily oversight obligations to Alex Hammel, Superintendent for all three schools, as well as to two School Leaders.
 The Superintendent, along with the School Leaders and supporting staff, support each of the three schools in areas such as curriculum and instruction, professional development, reporting, financial management, human resources, and technology.

-During the 2017-18 school year, Principal Jagger served as the School Leader of CASB-MS. As School Leader, she was primarily responsible for academic and instructional development, state and authorizer reporting requirements, special education oversight and student discipline.
-Principal Jagger has experience teaching and leading within and outside the network, and has demonstrated strong academic outcomes for the students of CASB-MS. Through her leadership, the school has maintained stability in key administrative and teaching positions.
+During the 2017-18 school year, Dean Fecher served as the School Leader of SASB.
+As School Leader, he was primarily responsible for academic and instructional development, state and authorizer reporting requirements, special education oversight and student discipline.
+Mr. Fecher has experience teaching and leading within and outside the network.
+Under his leadership, the school has seen an increase in enrollment, as Education One approved a grade level reconfiguration which allowed SASB to expand from a K-4 to K-5 school.
+Principal Fecher has created an environment that emphasizes the importance of technology integration, project based learning experiences, and Project Lead the Way initiatives.

-Ms. Jagger has continuously proven to be an excellent communicator, consistently providing information to and consulting with the schools' board of directors, Education One, and other key stakeholders.
-In addition, she attends all CASB-Network board meetings as well as meetings with the Education One team.
-During these meetings, she provides detailed updates pertaining to student performance, student recruitment and retention, school initiatives and major events.
+In his time as School Leader, Mr. Fecher attends all CASB-Network board meetings as well as bi-weekly meetings with the Assistant Director of Accountability and monthly meetings with the Education One team.
+During these meetings, he collaborates and provides detailed updates pertaining to student performance, student recruitment and retention, school initiatives and major events.
+It is evident that Principal Fecher is open to feedback and strives for continuous improvement pertaining to his own professional practices.